openstack/tempest/doc/source/library.rst

 Reviewing
 '''''''''
-When reviewing a proposed change to tempest/lib code we need to be careful to ensure that we don't break backwards compatibility.
-For patches that change existing interfaces we have to be careful to make sure we don't break any external consumers.
+When reviewing a proposed change to tempest/lib code we need to be careful to ensure that we don't break backward compatibility.
+For patches that change existing interfaces, we have to be careful to make sure we don't break any external consumers.
 Some common red flags are:

 * a change to an existing API requires a change outside the library directory